Learn to Curl

-Our "Learn to Curl" consists of a volunteer club member showing you the fundamentals to sliding a stone and sweeping.
-It is our aim of preparing you to play an end at the conclusion of the lesson, all while acclimating yourself to the ice, that you will be ready to try playing a match or league the next time you come to curl.
-While most people signup as an individual, curling is great when done together with friends, family and coworkers alike.
-We can handle up to 10 per curling sheet.
+Our "Learn to Curl" classes consists of a volunteer club member showing you the fundamentals regarding sliding a stone and sweeping.
+It is our aim to have you play an end at the conclusion of the 90 minute lesson, all while acclimating yourself to the ice.
+While most people sign up as an individual, curling is great when done together with friends, family and coworkers alike.
+We can handle up to 10 people per curling sheet.